oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 the same values if they are also set for a more general type of pod, and inherit any other values set in the more general pod.
 The `spec.adminServer.serverPod`, `spec.managedServers.serverPod`,
-and `spec.clusters.serverPod` stanzas all inherit from and overrides the `spec.serverPod` stanza.
-When a `spec.managedServers.serverPod` stanza refers to a pod that is part of a cluster, it inherits from and overrides from its cluster's `spec.clusters.serverPod` setting (if any), which in turn inherites from and overrides the domain's `spec.serverPod` setting.
+and `spec.clusters.serverPod` stanzas all inherit from and override the `spec.serverPod` stanza.
+When a `spec.managedServers.serverPod` stanza refers to a pod that is part of a cluster, it inherits from and overrides from its cluster's `spec.clusters.serverPod` setting (if any), which in turn inherits from and overrides the domain's `spec.serverPod` setting.

 ```yaml
   spec: